tensaidienu/SnakeWormHole/README.md

 # SnakeWormHole
-A little bugged game about a snake who grows every time it enter a wormhole.
+A game the a made when i as leaning how to make games in c++, about a snake who grows every time it enter a wormhole.